LMI Resource Page

 LED Mapping Tool - On the Map: This is an interactive, web-based tool that enables users to create detailed maps based on place of residence or place of employment.
 In addition to the maps, OntheMap provides detailed reports on age, earnings, industry distribution, and other local workforce indicators.

 NY Occupational Employment and Wages (OES)*: This dataset includes employment and wage estimates by industry and geographic area.
-It is informed by the Occupational Employment Statistics (OES) survey, which is administered to panels of 8,500 establishments twice a year over a three-year period.
+It is derived from the Occupational Employment Statistics (OES) survey, which is administered to panels of 8,500 establishments twice a year over a three-year period.

 NY Employment Projections by Industry or Occupation*: These datasets offer short term (3-year) and long-term (10-year) employment projections either by occupation or industry.
 Occupational Employment Projections capture base-year employment estimates and projected employment estimates for each published occupation within a given region.
 Long-term projected year estimates are a function of several factors including national and local area trends in industry employment, population, personal income and the statewide economic outlook.
 Short-term estimates consider national, state and local area variables including industry employment, industry indicators and labor force data.
 These datasets also includes average annual openings, annual wages, measures of education and training, and employment prospects.